 Plus, think about how many teenagers right now are going to be getting their first credit card in just a year or two.
-As people start connecting their watches, cars, and even sunglasses to the internet, sales of products is going to be the norm.
+Teenagers don't give a sh*t about essential oils.

-The earlier you get in on this gig, the more time you’ll have to get a foothold in any industry you choose.
-Now is the best time to start your online affiliate business.
+The earlier you get in on this gig called affiliate marketing, the more time you’ll have to get a foothold in any industry you choose.
+Golf.
+Health.
+Travel.
+Fitness.
+Virtual reality.
+Homesteading.
+Pets.
+Dating advice.
+More.

 How To Get Your First Affiliate Business Online

 Affiliate marketing isn't a get-rich-quick type of thing though.
 It takes a while to built up that income.
 You have to start with the basics, and grow and learn.

-Ready to take action?
+Are you ready to take action?
 Or do you still have your eyes on that pink Cadillac?